aviaga/FastNGSadmix/README.md

 Implementation of FastNGSAdmix (https://www.popgen.dk/software/index.php/FastNGSadmix) for low coverage WGS data

 ## Overview
 This pipeline determines the breed ancestry of an unknown dog sample using low-depth Next-Generation Sequencing (NGS) data.
-Unlike traditional admixture tools, this workflow utilizes Genotype Likelihoods (via ANGSD) to account for sequencing uncertainty, providing highly accurate results without requiring called genotypes.

 ## Prerequisites